-Fig.2-10: JOINT jog operation
+Fig.2-11: JOINT jog operation

-st While maintaining the flange surface posture, the axis moves straight along the base coordinate system.

-Also, while maintaining the flange surface position, the flange surface posture changes.
+\ While maintaining the flange surface posture, the axis moves straight along the base coordinate system.
+Also, while maintaining the control point position, the flange surface posture changes.

-Fig.2-11: XYZ jog operation
+Fig.2-12: XYZ jog operation

-While maintaining the flange surface posture, the axis moves straight along the tool coordinate system.

-Also, while maintaining the flange surface position, the flange surface posture changes.
+\ While maintaining the flange surface posture, the axis moves straight along the tool coordinate system.
+Also, while maintaining the control point position, the flange surface posture changes.
+With the 5-axis type, the axis moves only in the X and Y axis directions of the tool coordinates.

-Fig.2-12: TOOL jog operation
+Fig.2-13: TOOL jog operation

-The axis moves straight along the base coordinate system.
+\ The axis moves straight along the base coordinate system.
 At this time, the flange surface posture is not maintained.
 Also, the flange surface posture changes.
 The flange surface position changes at this time.

-Fig.2-13: 3-axis XYZ jog operation
+Fig.2-14: 3-axis XYZ jog operation

-The current position is set as the arc centering on the Z axis, and the axis moves along that arc, expands and contracts in the radius direction, and moves vertically.
-At this time, the flange surface posture is maintained.
-Also, while maintaining the flange surface position, the flange surface posture changes.
+\ The current position is set as the arc centering on the Z axis, and the axis moves along that arc, expands and contracts in the radius direction, and moves vertically.
+At this time, for the 6-axis type, the flange surface posture is maintained.
+Also, while maintaining the control point position, the flange surface posture changes.

-Fig.2-14: CYLINDER jog operation
+Fig.2-15: CYLINDER jog operation